Non-Credit Certificate in Cybersecurity Courses

 Course and Certificate Information

-The University of Illinois Urbana-Champaign, in close collaboration with the Cybersecurity and Infrastructure Security Agency (CISA), has developed a cybersecurity certificate program consisting of three online, completely asynchronous courses.
-The Education and Training Program seeks to provide a necessary level of training to those wishing to learn about cybersecurity.
+The University of Illinois Urbana-Champaign's Information Trust Institute (ITI), in close collaboration with the Cybersecurity and Infrastructure Security Agency (CISA), has developed this cybersecurity certificate program consisting of three online, completely asynchronous courses.
+The goal of the program to provide the necessary technical training to those wishing to move into cybersecurity.
 By taking these three courses in the required order, a certificate can be achieved in one year.

-This page houses specific information about the required courses, what the certificate is, and how the learning is structured.
+This page houses specific information about certificate, the required courses, and how the program is structured.

 Course and Certificate Differentiators